silnrsi/ftml/README.md

 - **stylename**: Specifies the width of the column giving the styling class for the test.
 - **table**: Specifies overall width of the table

-Note that this element is merely a hint, an application is free to display tests however it wants.
+Note that this element is merely a hint.
+An application is free to display tests however it wants.
 The element is optional and all attributes are optional.

 ## 3. Test Groups `testgroup`
 Tests are grouped into one or more **testgroup** elements.
 No test may exist outside of a test group.
 If desired, test groups can be nested though, until such time as a real use-case for deeper nesting is demonstrated, only one level of nesting is permitted (i.e. the outer test group and inner test group).